succabs/website/brandbook.md

 ## Dividers (HRs)

-Three variants carry the “poster bar” motif.
 Use as structural rhythm, not decoration.

 ## Footer